-The bill amends the Mental Health Code to enhance the mediation process for disputes involving recipients of mental health services.
-It mandates that recipients, their individual representatives, or individuals permitted to file treatment petitions be offered mediation opportunities to resolve disputes with community mental health services programs or their contracted service providers regarding the planning and provision of services.
-The bill specifies that the community mental health services program or its contracted provider must notify recipients of their right to request mediation at the initiation of services and annually thereafter.
-Additionally, it establishes requirements for mediators, including their training and knowledge of relevant laws, and outlines the timeline for mediation processes, stating that mediation must begin within 10 business days and be completed within 30 days unless extended by mutual agreement.
+The bill amends the Mental Health Code by introducing new provisions related to mediation for disputes involving recipients of mental health services.
+It mandates that recipients or their representatives be offered the opportunity to request mediation to resolve disputes with community mental health services programs or their contracted service providers regarding the planning and provision of services.
+The bill specifies that the community mental health services program must notify recipients of their right to mediation at the initiation of services and annually thereafter.
+Additionally, it establishes requirements for mediators, including their training and independence from the dispute, and outlines the process for mediation, including timelines for initiation and completion.

 As Passed by the Senate: 330.1206, 330.1429